 You have the option of setting special training for your crews.
 Each special training subject selected will increase maintenance cost for your ships.
-It will take one year for special training to take effect.
+It takes 12 months to achieve proficiency in an area.
+You have to keep on spending on training to keep the benefits.
+The benefits disappear immediately upon stopping spending on that type of training.
 The different kinds of training are: